aklson-datascientist/covid19-dashboard/README.md

 ```
 pip install -r requirements.txt
 ```
-to install all the libraries and packages to run the notebooks or if you are interested in building your own web app.
+to install all the libraries and packages you will need to run the notebooks or if you are interested in building your own web app.